Joxarx/PatasAmigas/README.md

 - Juan Gámez
 - Luis Hernández

-Thank you for your interest in PetFriends!
+Thank you for your interest in PatasAmigas!

 ---